 The House of Delegates is ACOEM’s legislative branch, making recommendations to the ACOEM Board of Directors concerning policy matters affecting the College.

 These policy issues take the form of resolutions.
-Created in October 1966, the House usually meets twice a year — at the spring American Occupational Health Conference (AOHC) and as of 2009, at ACOEM HQ in the fall with an option for remote participation electronically at the fall meeting only.
+Created in October 1966, the House usually meets twice a year — at the spring American Occupational Health Conference (AOHC) and at ACOEM HQ in the fall.
 House officers

 are the speaker, speaker-elect, and recorder, each serving a one-year term.

 HOD Meeting: 9:00 am - 5:00 pm (TBD), CENTRAL TIME